-SAFETY, CONTROL, AND INSTRUCTION DECALS

-Safety, Control, and Instruction Decals are installed on the machine; if any are missing, illegible, or damaged, a replacement should be ordered and installed before putting the machine into operation.
-The Decal Part Number is listed below and in the Parts Manual.
+SAFETY, CONTROL, AND INSTRUCTION DECALS Safety, Control, and Instruction Decals are installed on the machine; if any are missing, illegible, or damaged, a replacement should be ordered and installed before putting the machine into operation.
+The Decal Part Number is listed below and in the Parts Manual. a. a. a. b. c. c.

-Location: LH Fender Part Number: 8600-27
+Location: LH Fender Part Number: 8600-46

 - 1. Throttle - Move lever forward to increase engine speed; back to idle. - 2.
 Warning read Operator's Manual before operating the machine. - 3.
 Warning wear eye and ear protection when operating the machine. - 4.
 Warning roll-over hazard. - Do not operate on slopes greater than 15 degrees. - 5.
-Warning thrown object hazard. - Keep bystanders away from the machine when operating. - Choke - 7.
+Warning thrown object hazard. - Keep bystanders away from the machine when operating. - 6.
+Choke - 7.
 Warning entanglement hazard. - Keep all guards in place while engine is running. - 8.
 Parking Brake - Move lever forward to engage Parking Brake; back to disengage.